-The fee for registration is $100, and the registration period lasts for 120 days.
+The fee for registration is $100, and the registration period lasts for one hundred twenty (120) days.

-Enroll for the Series 6 license exam on the FINRA website.
+Enroll for the Series 6 license exam on FINRA.
 You will need to create an account with FINRA.
-Do not use a "junk email" address, as you will need all of the following correspondence to complete your registration.
+Do not use a “junk email address”, as you will need all of the following correspondence to complete your registration.

-After you have enrolled, you will receive more information about the exam, and a FINRA ID#.
+Your FINRA Sponsor will schedule your Series 6 Exam.
+After your sponsor has enrolled you, they will provide more information about the exam, and a FINRA ID Number.
 Keep all of this information, as you will need it throughout the process.